 I mean it would be a horrible thing if Christians ever got to the point where they started some kind of uprising over taxation and got all their focus off on something like that instead of what it really should be on, which is the spiritual dimension.
 And Jesus says, "Look, pay it, so that we don't offend, and it'll ever and always be clear what Our purpose is, what Our focus is, what Our message is."

-And the idea here was to bring the Herodians into the issue, because, if they could get Jesus to affirm that He was protesting taxation, that He didn't pay His taxes, that He didn't believe Rome oughta be acknowledged, if they could get that out of His mouth, then the Herodians would run to the Romans and report.
-If the Pharisees ran to the Romans and reported it, the Romans would think it was some kind of a trick, because the Pharisees wouldn't wanna tell Rome anything that would help them.
+And the idea here was to bring the Herodians into the issue, because, if they could get Jesus to affirm that He was protesting taxation, that He didn't pay His taxes, that He didn't believe Rome ought to be acknowledged, if they could get that out of His mouth, then the Herodians would run to the Romans and report it.
+If the Pharisees ran to the Romans and reported it, the Romans would think it was some kind of a trick, because the Pharisees wouldn't want to tell Rome anything that would help them.
 But the Herodians would, and so they enlist the Herodians to be those who will go to the Romans when they capture Jesus in His words.

 So they, the Pharisees wouldn't think of doing that in their hearts.
 I mean they may have done it under constraint.
 I don't know.
 But on some occasions they may have had no choice.
 But, for sure, they would've said to this question, "It isn't right to pay tax to Caesar."
 I don't know that they would've said it publicly.
 But that was their feeling.
 They wanted Jesus to say that.
 Then the Herodians would go and report Him.
 Should they pay taxes?
-Kensas, the personal tax, the head money tax, the one denarius poll tax that everyone of them had to pay...The Jews, of course, hated Roman taxation.
+Censos, the personal tax, the head money tax, the one denarius poll tax that every one of them had to pay, the Jews, of course, hated Roman taxation.
 They resisted it.

-Now, next time, we're gonna look at verses 6 and 7, and see the purpose and the particulars, and this is a really interesting section as it unfolds the rest of Paul's word to us.
+Now, next time, we're going to look at verses 6 and 7, and see the purpose and the particulars, and this is a really interesting section as it unfolds the rest of Paul's word to us.